gazpachu/joanmira/pages/cv/index.md

 ### Work Experience

+#### CEO y confundador de Momardi Art Collective
+<span class="project-tag red-tag">Jul 2026 - Present</span><a class="project-tag gold-tag" href="http://momardi.com">Momardi Art Collective</a><span class="project-tag blue-tag">Alicante (Spain)</span>

+* I currently run the company and manage the art studio.

+#### Manager global de ingeniería de front-end
+<span class="project-tag red-tag">Jan 2023 - Jun 2026</span><a class="project-tag gold-tag" href="http://knack.com/">Knack</a><span class="project-tag blue-tag">Alicante (Spain)</span>

+First Knackster hired in Spain.
+Led a squad focused on redesigning and building from scratch Knack's next-gen platform.

+2023 Q1:
+- Hired 3 more engineers for my squad and 5 engineers for other squads
+- Set new guidelines and processes for the front-end team
+- Started to build Asterisk: Knack's design system
+- Started the migration of the dashboard app to react

+2023 Q2:
+- Hired 2 more engineers
+- Released to production the new dashboard app
+- Completed the first version of the design system

+2023 Q3:
+- Started the migration of the builder app to React

+2023 Q4
+- Continue the migration of the builder app to React

+2024 Q1
+- Continue the migration of the builder app to React
+- Started the migration of the live app to React

+2024 Q2
+- Release the tables management module in the new builder app
+- Continue the migration of the builder app to React
+- Continue the migration of the live app to React

+2024 Q3
+- Hired another front-end engineer
+- Several releases of the new builder and live app for an internal testing group

+2024 Q4:
+- Preparing for a GA rollout of the next-gen platform!

+2025 Q1:
+- Release NGA (next-gen apps) to 25% of new trialers

+2025 Q2:
+- Release NGA (next-gen apps) to 50% of new trialers

+2025 Q3:
+- Release NGA (next-gen apps) to 100% of new trialers and to some current customers

+2025 Q4:
+- Preparing to release NGA to more current customers
+- Keep polishing things and completing the platform rewrite

+2025 Q4:
+- Preparing to release NGA to more current customers
+- Keep polishing things and completing the platform rewrite

+2026 Q1:
+- Completed the platform rewrite
+- Focused on polishing bugs

 #### Global Front-end Engineering Manager
-<span class="project-tag red-tag">Mar 2020 - Now</span><a class="project-tag gold-tag" href="http://www.tablecheck.com/en/join/">TableCheck</a><span class="project-tag blue-tag">Ginza, Tokyo (Japan)</span>
+<span class="project-tag red-tag">Mar 2020 - Nov 2022</span><a class="project-tag gold-tag" href="http://www.tablecheck.com/en/join/">TableCheck</a><span class="project-tag blue-tag">Ginza, Tokyo (Japan)</span>

-* Currently leading TableCheck's front-end team, consisting of 9 engineers of all levels working across two different time zones.
+* Led TableCheck's front-end team, consisting of 9 engineers of all levels working across two different time zones.

-* Supervising and participating as an IC in the design system upgrades, the creation of the new booking form, the new global marketing website, the new diner app, the SSO, and the merchant portal.
+* Supervised and participated as an IC in the design system upgrades, the creation of the new booking form, the new global marketing website, the new diner app, the SSO, and the merchant portal.

 #### Senior Frontend Engineer
 <span class="project-tag red-tag">Feb 2019 - Mar 2020</span><a class="project-tag gold-tag" href="http://www.tablecheck.com/en/join/">TableCheck</a><span class="project-tag blue-tag">Ginza, Tokyo (Japan)</span>